-In a way it was easier then because one could plan their research much better.
-And planning could definitely be more easily included in one's research.
+In an odd way it was easier then because one could plan their research much better.
+And planning could definitely be more easily included in one’s research.

 But today – we have a bunch of resources at our fingertips via the Internet, forums, databases from commercial and free entities, digitized records and indexes, online newspapers – you name it.
 Even online courses and webinars.

 Despite these riches it s incredibly easy to be distracted by the next shiny thing.
 I see some folks spending more time viewing webinars than researching.
 And checking out the latest genealogy app for their smartphone or tablet.
 How many times have you gone to ancestry.com or FamilySearch for example just on a whim and entered the same old search criteria for a surname that you have searched dozens of times before?
 Heck – it’s easy – just try it again.
 Isn’t that the definition of insanity?
 Trying the same thing over and over again expecting a different result?
 Sure there may be a new collection available that you aren’t aware of – but it is in many cases wasted effort.